SoftwarePleb/httpc2/README.md

 #  Http2

 A simple HTTP server written in c.
+Not production ready, just for fun.

 ## Description